MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/fetch-more-data.md

 * The data view total row count is limited to 1,048,576 rows.

-* In segments aggregation mode, the data view memory size is limited to 100 MB.
+* The data view memory size is limited to 100 MB In segments aggregation mode.

 ## Related content